Konsi95/Lightbearer-Guard/README.md

 # Info
 [prefix] - The prefix you choose in config, default is $

-# Setup
-Edit main.py

-Edit line 10 and 16-18 to the prefix you want and respective role names and channel name.

 # Available Commands
 [prefix]join - Join Lightkeepers to receive notifications about burning out basins